datwinz/renicer/README.md

 # renicer

 App to show nice values of processes and renice them.
 It is basically a wrapper around the ```ps``` and ```renice``` commands.
+It can also sow manpages of commands that have them.

 ## Basic design outline

-Do 'ps ax -o pid,ni,comm' and make sort by name, process number nice value I.i.r.c.
-Linux has different words for the options, but if I look it up the only difference is that in Linux you can also use cmd instead of comm
+- [x] Do 'ps ax -o pid,ni,comm' and make sort by name, process number nice value.
+I.i.r.c.
+Linux has different words for the options, but if I look it up the only difference is that in Linux you can also use cmd instead of comm.

-Put it in window something like this:
+- [x] Put it in window something like this:

 ```
 __________________________________________________